naveen0928/namaste-react-v2/Notes.md

 14. What is React component?
 15. What is component composition?
 16. What is cross site scripting? - JSX takes care of injection attacks - Prevents attacks
+17. Optional chaining?
+18. Can you do Named export along with default export?
+19. What is Diff algorithm?
+20. What is reconciliation algorithm or React filber? - React fiber is in React 16
+21. What is monolith and microservice architecture?
+22. What is seperation of concern and single responsibility principle?
+23. What is optional chaining?